Instructions for Completing Budget Documents

 IMLS Budget Form

 The IMLS Budget Form is designed to accommodate up to three years of project activities and expenses.
 Project timelines, allowable costs, and other budget details vary by program.
-Be sure to review the guidelines for the grant program/category to which you are applying before you complete the IMLS Budget Form.
+Be sure to review the Notice of Funding Opportunity for the grant program/category to which you are applying before you complete the IMLS Budget Form.
 The Year 1 columns should include costs for activities that begin on the project start date (as listed on 6c of the SF-424S) and end 12 months later.
 If the project timeline exceeds one year, list the costs for the next 12 months in the Year 2 columns.
 If the project extends beyond two years, list the costs for the next 12 months in the Year 3 columns.
 If the program/category to which you are applying permits a fourth year as part of the budget, enter Year 4 budget details on a second copy of the IMLS Budget Form.

 The budget should include the project costs that will be charged to grant funds as well as those that will be supported by cost sharing.
 In-kind contributions to cost sharing may include the value of services (e.g., donated volunteer or consultant time) or equipment donated to the project between the authorized start and end dates of your project.
 All the items listed, whether supported by grant funds or cost share, must be necessary to accomplish project objectives, allowable according to the applicable federal cost principles, auditable, and incurred during the grant period.
 Charges to the project for items such as salaries, fringe benefits, travel, and contractual services must conform to the written policies and established practices of your organization.
 You must report all revenues generated with project funds during the grant period as program income and apply it to your cost share.